brandonmcconnell/tailwindcss-signals/README.md

 <table><tr></tr><tr><td>

-### ⚠️ This plugin is experimental and relies on [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries) (via container queries), which are not yet widely supported in browsers.
+### ⚠️ This plugin is experimental and relies on [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries_2) (via container queries), which are not yet widely supported in browsers.

-See the browser compatibility table on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#browser_compatibility) for more information.

 The good news is that Safari and Firefox, the browsers lacking support, have already begun implementing style queries in their development versions, so it's only a matter of time before they're widely available.

+See the browser compatibility table on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#browser_compatibility) or [caniuse](https://caniuse.com/css-container-queries-style) for more information.

 <br></td></tr></table>

-Signals for Tailwind CSS is a plugin that utilizes [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries) (via container queries) to reactively enable a custom state, which can then be consumed by any of its descendants in the DOM.
+Signals for Tailwind CSS is a plugin that utilizes [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries_2) (via container queries) to reactively enable a custom state, which can then be consumed by any of its descendants in the DOM.

 `signal` is similar to the existing `group` variant/utility in that both provide methods for styling elements based on their ancestors' state.
 Unlike `group` states, however, signal states can be explicitly signaled, allowing their state to be both set and consumed with a single, simple, unchained variant.